Starting with bees

 • Taster Days.
 You can see if bees are for you, before committing to a full course.
 They do not provide enough information to start with bees straight away.

-You should be ready to start with your own bees at the end of the two-day course, but you will need help for at least your first year.
+Two-day courses.
+You should be ready to start with your own bees at the end of the weekend, but you will need help for at least your first year.

-See Beekeeping Courses in North Wales for details of other courses.
+See Beekeeping Courses in North Wales for details of course providers.

 • Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Sunday afternoon, every three or four weeks, led by experienced members of Conwy BK.
 Protective clothing available for newcomers.